jackjdleslie/scanthesky/README.md

 provider's website (in this case [Ryanair](https://www.ryanair.com/)).
 As the user, you have just chosen a flight deal on Skyscanner's website, and are ready to be redirected to the Ryanair website to book the deal.

-From Skyscanner's perspective, when you redirect they theb don't know whether or not the flight ever gets booked - just that the user was redirected.
+From Skyscanner's perspective, after you redirect they don't know whether or not the flight ever gets booked - just that the user was redirected.

 ## How does this fix the problem?